 The first major move was the arrival of equipment, apparently shipped in by An-124 Condor transport aircraft to Latakia airbase.
 Quickly thereafter, publicly available satellite images picked up Russian Su-24, Su-25 and Su-30 aircraft at Latakia.

-Igor Sutyagin, a senior research fellow at Britain's Royal United Services Institute (RUS), wrote in a report released this weekend that by securing the base at Tartus and creating an air base at Latakia, "the Kremlin has shored up its own position as an important player in the current Syrian crisis — as well as in the Middle East of the future.
+Igor Sutyagin, a senior research fellow at Britain's Royal United Services Institute (RUS), wrote in a new report released this weekend that by securing the base at Tartus and creating an air base at Latakia, "the Kremlin has shored up its own position as an important player in the current Syrian crisis — as well as in the Middle East of the future."

 Ben Barry, the senior fellow for land warfare at the International Institute for Strategic Studies think tank in London, said any Russian military action in Syria could employ some of the lessons it learned in the Ukraine in support of separatists fighting the government in Kiev.